kastanx/rust-db/README.md

-# SimpleDB: A Rust-based In-Memory Database with Persistence
+# RustDB: A Rust-based In-Memory Database with Persistence

-SimpleDB is a lightweight, in-memory database implemented in Rust, featuring basic persistence and querying capabilities.
+RustDB is a lightweight, in-memory database implemented in Rust, featuring basic persistence and querying capabilities.

+## Motivation

+The primary motivation behind RustDB is to gain a deeper understanding of how databases work internally.
+By building a database from scratch, this project aims to:

+1. Explore the core mechanisms of database management systems.
+2. Implement and understand efficient data structures and algorithms for data storage and retrieval.
+3. Gain hands-on experience with query processing and execution.
+4. Understand the trade-offs between in-memory operations and persistent storage.

+This project serves as a learning tool for diving into the internals of database systems.
+By implementing features like B-tree indexing, basic SQL parsing, and data persistence, it provides insights into the fundamental concepts that power larger, more complex database systems.
+While not intended for production use, RustDB offers a tangible way to grasp database concepts through hands-on implementation in Rust.

 ## Features